parmejohn/scRNA-pipeline-UofM/README.md

 - Averages gene expression for each cluster and performs differential gene expression with DESeq2
 - Using the log2FC values as rank, performs GSEA using the fgsea package
+	- This method uses ALL genes, not an over-representation analyses method; DEGs would affect the pathways, but will have to filter the GSEA for them
 - Will perform pairwise comparisons, but matching the like co-condition with like
 	- For example, given sample1_CTRL_1hr, sample2_CTRL_2hr, sample1_TREAT_1hr, sample2_TREAT_2hr the pairs will be sample1_CTRL_1hr vs sample1_TREAT_1hr and sample2_CTRL_2hr vs sample2_TREAT_2hr
 - Files